appcues/recruiting-ui/README.md

 - **Please keep track of the amount of time you spend** working on cleaning this code up.
 We'll need to know this when you submit your solution because it will help adjust our expectations.
+- Candidates are permitted to use any tools, including AI assistance, during this project.
+However, be prepared to discuss and explain all aspects of your code during the evaluation process.

 ### How we evaluate this project